sunnyboy00/AutoMPI/README.md

 # AutoMPI
 Port of real-time distributed service platform to Golang

-Key features
+Key features implemented
-* Autodiscovery of Nodes
+* Autodiscovery of local Nodes
+* Establish links between Nodes
+* passing of JSON Messages

 To be implemented